 which I called Gli Amici della Rana.
 Why that name?
 Why not?

-A lot of people have been Amici for projects now: Catherine Martin, Elizabeth MacCarthy, Karin Björk, Jane Norman, Jane Good, Caroline Balding, Jane Carwardine, Sarah Moffat, Miki Takahashi, Theresa Caudle - that's just the violinists.
+A lot of people have been Amici for projects: Catherine Martin, Elizabeth MacCarthy, Karin Björk, Jane Norman, Jane Good, Caroline Balding, Jane Carwardine, Sarah Moffat, Miki Takahashi, Theresa Caudle - that's just the violinists.